Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: A neural network for sparse recovery

 In the case when the number of elements in the mixture, $L$, is equal to the number of all possible subsets of cardinality $s$ of $\{1,\dots,n\}$, $\binom{n}{s}$, and the eigenvectors $\varphi^i_k$ are all chosen from a fixed orthonormal basis $\mathcal{B}$ of $\R^n$, the mixture generates all vectors that are $s$-sparse with respect to $\mathcal{B}$.
 However, $\binom{n}{s}$ grows very fast in $s$ and $n$, and so this becomes unfeasible even with relatively small values of $s$ and $n$.
 Therefore, we are led to take $L\ll \binom{n}{s}$, which corresponds to selecting a priori a subset of all possible $s$-dimensional subspaces of $\R^n$, a setting that is commonly referred to as group sparsity \cite{yuan2006model}.
 On the other hand, we have additional flexibility in the choice of the eigenvectors $\varphi^i_k$, which need not be chosen from a fixed basis.

 While Gaussian distributions work well to represent smoothness priors, they are not well-adapted to model sparsity.
-Here, we propose to use (degenerate) Gaussian mixture models to represent (group) sparsity prior.
-An alternative approach using hierarchical Bayesian models is considered in \cite{2019-calvetti-etal,Calvetti2023}.
+Here, we propose to use (degenerate) Gaussian mixture models to represent (group) sparsity prior. {In the context of imaging inverse problems, the use of Gaussian Mixture Models to describe structured sparsity has been leveraged in \cite{yu2011solving}, although focusing on maximum-a-posteriori rather than Bayes estimation.} An alternative approach using hierarchical Bayesian models is considered in \cite{2019-calvetti-etal,Calvetti2023}.
 We also note that our unsupervised approach (introduced below) shares a similar clustering step with the dictionary learning strategy presented in \cite{bocchinfuso2023bayesian} within a hierarchical model framework.